unvercan/cifar10-image-classification-theano/README.md

 # CIFAR-10 Image Classification
-- An implementation of CIFAR-10 dataset on CNN image classification.
+- An implementation of the CIFAR-10 dataset on CNN image classification.